esnoko/HealthLinker-android/README.md

 # HealthLinkers Android App

-This repository contains the Android project for the HealthLinkers app, built with [Capacitor](https://capacitorjs.com/) and Android native code.
+HealthLinkers is a mobile application designed to bridge the gap between patients and healthcare providers.
+The app streamlines appointment scheduling, enables secure communication, and provides users with easy access to their medical information—all from their Android device.
+By leveraging modern web technologies with [Capacitor](https://capacitorjs.com/) and native Android code, HealthLinkers delivers a seamless, cross-platform healthcare experience.

 ## Project Structure